In This Article

 You can take several measures if your heavy metal levels are too high.
 In some cases, eliminating your exposure is enough to restore your health.

-For some people, this can mean changing their diet, quitting smoking, or changing up their living conditions.
+For some people, this can mean changing their diet, quitting smoking, or changing their living conditions.

 Different heavy metals respond differently to chelation.
 For some, an antidote is necessary.
 Hydration therapy may also be an important treatment for those with severe symptoms.

-If you’re concerned about mercury poisoning, you can try a mercury detox.
+If you’re concerned about mercury poisoning, try a mercury detox.
 It entails:

-While all of the tests listed above will provide you with accurate results and easy-to-follow instructions, some of these tests may be better suited to your needs than others.
-Even though all these tests check for heavy metals, they’re not all looking for the same data.
+While all of the tests above will give you easy-to-follow instructions and promise accurate results, some of these tests may be better suited to your needs than others.
+Even though all these tests check for heavy metals, they’re not all looking at the same data.

-The 5Strands test is more focused on your reaction to these substances, so you’ll know which heavy metals you’re more likely sensitive to.
+The 5Strands test focuses more on your reaction to these substances, so you’ll know which heavy metals you’re more likely sensitive to.

 HealthConfirm’s test is focused on one particular chemical—gadolinium—which is used to enhance the quality of results of imaging procedures.
 It’s the ideal test if you recently underwent an MRI scan.